seanthegeek/seanthegeek.github.io/_posts/2024-11-23-how-to-verify-your-jekyll-site-on-bluesky.md

 ![A screenshot of the Bluesky file verification prompt](/assets/images/bluesky-file-verification.webp)

 To add this file on a Jekyll site, create a new file in the root of your project.
-The file can have any name, but it must **not** have any file extention.
+The file can have any name, but it must **not** have any file extension.
 On my site I used `bluesky` to remind myself that this file is for Bluesky verification, so I don't accidentally delete it.
 Add the following content to the top of the file.

 ```markdown
 ---